overengineered/listr2-scheduler/README.md

 - `data` is an object that is given as a second argument to `run` function, and it is augmented by return values of executor functions.

+- `setTitleSuffix` appends to task title in `"summary"` mode.
+Suffix remains in the final `"summary"` report.

-- `updateTitle` only updates task title in `"vivid"` mode.
+- `updateTitle` updates task title in `"summary"` mode.
+Clears title suffix.
+Title get restored to original in final `"summary"` report.

-- `reportStatus` prints task status in both `"verbose"` and `"vivid"` modes.
+- `reportStatus` prints task status in both `"verbose"` and `"summary"` modes.

-- `publish` in vivid mode prints provided message at the end, in verbose mode prints provided message without any prefixes.
+- `publish` in `"summary"` mode prints provided message at the end, in `"verbose"` mode prints provided message without any prefixes.
 Useful for warnings and similar important messages.

 - `getTag` returns worker tag that can be used to decorate piped output from external